-10. Evaluation of the effectiveness of the developed algorithms and methods for intelligent analysis of speech signals in comparison with existing solutions for speaker-independent recognition of PES by a voice.
+10. Effectiveness evaluation of the developed algorithms and methods for intelligent analysis of speech signals in comparison with existing solutions for speaker-independent recognition of PES by a voice.

-11. Development of a methodology that includes the rules for the formation of stable phraseological units, an integral technique and an algorithm for reducing the impact of HF on flight safety based on the recognition of the psychoemotional state of aviation personnel by a speech signal.
+11. Development of a methodology that includes the rules for the formation of fixed phraseology, an integral technique and algorithm for reducing the impact of HF on flight safety based on aviation personnel psycho-emotional state recognition by a speech signal.